jiandu/blog/_posts/2017-02-02-A-Sample-Python-Code-To-Scrape-Web-Data.md

 title: A Sample Python Code To Scrape Web Data
 permalink: /_posts/
 ---
 Below is a sample Python code that downloads the historical stock price data and scrapes company summary and statistics information for all S&P 500 companies.
 The data source is Yahoo!
 Finance.
+The same technique can be used to obtain information from many other websites.
+The code was lastly tested on 2017-02-02.

 ```python
 import pandas_datareader as pdr